the-full-stack/fsdl-text-recognizer/instructions/lab6.md

 You can also go to https://379872101858.signin.aws.amazon.com/console and log in with the email you used to register (and the password we emailed you), and create your own credentials if you prefer.

-Edit and the command below and substitute your credentials for the placeholders:
+Edit the command below and substitute your credentials for the placeholders:

 ```
 sls config credentials --provider aws --key AKIAIOSFODNN7EXAMPLE --secret wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY
 ```

-Now you've got everything configured, so let's deploy your API to Lambda.
+Now you've got everything configured, and are ready to deploy.
 Serverless will package up your flask API before deploying it.
 It will install all of the python packages in a docker container that matches the environment lambda uses, to make sure the compiled code is compatible.
 This will take 3-5 minutes.
 This command will package up and deploy your flask API: